DHTMLX/docs-suite/docs/grid/features.md

 ## How to start with DHTMLX Grid

-In this section you can find out how to initialize Grid, how to load data into the component and how to integrate Grid into your applications
+In this section you can find out how to initialize Grid, how to load data into the component and how to integrate Grid into your applications.

 ### Initialization